-Painting pumpkins along with kids is a cool Halloween activity for kids.
-It can create a learning environment for children.
-If you want to try it this Halloween, read the process to do it deftly at The Artful Parent.
+Painting pumpkins can create a learning environment for children.
+If you want to try it this Halloween, read the instructions to do it deftly at The Artful Parent.

 Pipe cleaner pumpkin craft

 Pumpkins are an inseparable part of Halloween.
-While live pumpkins add an aura of grandeur to your decorations, these DIY pipe cleaner pumpkins are subtle, but do liven the space.
+While live pumpkins add an aura of grandeur to the decorations, these DIY pipe cleaner pumpkins are subtle but do liven the space.
 Learn how to make these adorable pumpkins from pipe cleaners with My Cakies.

 Egg carton pumpkins

-A brilliant way to reuse egg cartons, this craft adds adorable pumpkins to your decorations.
-These are easy to make and moreover, your kids can help.
-You can check out the detailed tutorial for homemade egg carton pumpkins here.
+A brilliant way to reuse egg cartons, this craft adds adorable pumpkins to your decoration.
+Check out the detailed tutorial for homemade egg carton pumpkins here.

 Easy rolled paper pumpkin craft

 This project is so simple and easy that it can be done by your little ones.
-All you need is some colored paper, scissors and glue.
-Roll out papers and glue them together to form pumpkins and your rolled paper pumpkins are ready.
+All you need is colored paper, scissors, and glue.
+Roll paper circles, glue them together and your rolled paper pumpkins are ready.

 Paper pumpkin craft

-Using patterned paper in various colors and prints, paper pumpkin craft can be carried out; and you can involve your kids in this one.
-All you need to do is to cut out standard paper strips of same size and assemble them as shown in It’s Always Autumn.
+You can make paper pumpkins using patterned paper in various colors and prints.
+Cut out standard paper strips of the same size and assemble them as shown in It’s Always Autumn.

 Painted riverside cobbles

-Kids can also participate in painting cobbles and rocks.
-They can be turned into jack-o’-lanterns or snowman-themed Halloween props.
+Kids can also participate in painting cobbles and rocks, which can be turned into jack-o’-lanterns or snowman-themed Halloween props.
 Find out more at Glued To My Crafts Blog.